jtorde/uav_trajectory_optimizer_gurobi/Readme.md

 ```

 ### Introduction:
-It uses an integrator model of any other, and solves the optimal control problem to minimize the input squared.
+It uses an integrator model of any order, and solves the optimal control problem to minimize the input squared.
 The order of the input is specified by the user (Acceleration, Jerk, Snap, Crackle,... ).
+Additional position and/or attitude constraints can be specified along the trajectory.

 Flip in roll               |  Flip in pitch            |  Flip in roll with translation | Half-flip with translation